-Alaska's Constitution established the Alaska Judicial Council and required it to "make reports and recommendations to the supreme court and to the Legislature at intervals of not more than two years" (Article IV, Section 9).
-This twenty-ninth report to the Legislature and the supreme court summarizes the Council's activities in 2017 and 2018.
+The Alaska Constitution established the Alaska Judicial Council and required it to "make reports and recommendations to the supreme court and to the legislature at intervals of not more than two years" (Article IV, Section 9).
+This thirtieth report to the Legislature and the supreme court summarizes the Council's activities in 2019 and 2020.